 Dr. David Peck, who has a busy dentistry practice in Springfield, MA, explains that around 10-15% of his patients experience some discomfort with teeth bleaching.

-“We handle any possible side effects at the visit and always tell patients exactly what to expect, reminding them that the effects of the whitening will far outweigh any discomfort,” says Dr. Peck.
+“We handle any possible side effects at the visit and always tell patients exactly what to expect, reminding them that the effects of the whitening will far outweigh any discomfort,” says Peck.
 “We also give our patients pain medications.
 At worst, any pain is over within 24 hours.”

-“For those patients we just block out their sensitive areas,” says Dr. Peck.
+“For those patients we just block out their sensitive areas,” says Peck.
 “It’s all in the handling of the individual patient.
 If there is cervical erosion or prior sensitivity, these patients experience more pain because the process does open the dentinal tubules and enamel rods, which are sensitive.”

-“Roughly 10% of patients who bleach their teeth with ZOOM, or any bleaching system, will experience mild to moderate discomfort with their teeth for a short while,” says Dr. Rey Martinez, a respected dental surgeon based in Grayslake, IL.
+“Roughly 10% of patients who bleach their teeth with Zoom, or any bleaching system, will experience mild to moderate discomfort with their teeth for a short while,” says Dr. Rey Martinez, a respected dental surgeon based in Grayslake, IL.
 “Sensitivity to bleaching varies widely from person to person.
 If dental bleach stayed only in the enamel, there probably would be no pain at all.
 But the layer found under the enamel is dentin, a living tissue that can produce very strong sensations of pain.”

-Dr. Martinez further explains why some people find the Zoom process so challenging while for others it’s a walk in the park.
+Martinez further explains why some people find the Zoom process so challenging while for others it’s a walk in the park.
 “One theory is that some people have slight imperfections in the enamel of their otherwise healthy teeth that lead to the sensitive, living part of the tooth, which responds painfully with prolonged contact to dental bleaching agents.”
 He acknowledges that the reason why some people with healthy teeth respond negatively to dental whitening is still not completely understood.

 “What is very clear,” he continues, “is that teeth will almost certainly be sensitive to bleach if the teeth being bleached have decay, exposed roots, or defective fillings, because all these conditions allow bleach to touch the living part of the tooth.”

 Dr. Richard B. Winter of Milwaukee has his own thoughts on the matter.
-He believes pain is created because “fluid movement within the tubules of the tooth (pores) causes pressure on the nerve through fluid dynamics, and this can lead to irritation of the nerve within the tooth.”
+He believes pain is created by “fluid movement within the tubules of the tooth (pores) causes pressure on the nerve through fluid dynamics, and this can lead to irritation of the nerve within the tooth.”

 “We utilize desensitizers and fluoride pastes before whitening to all but eliminate this sensitivity,” he says.
-“With the proper use of fluoride, desensitizing toothpastes and great home care, whitening is a safe and comfortable procedure that will provide a whiter, more beautiful smile for years to come.”
+“With the proper use of fluoride, desensitizing toothpastes, and great home care, whitening is a safe and comfortable procedure that will provide a whiter, more beautiful smile for years to come.”